BioIntelligence-Lab/VoxelInsight/README.md

 ```
 python midrc_graph_mirror.py
 ```
+--

-### Image Processing and AI Agents (these will be set up automatically upon installation -- no additional steps required)
+### Image Processing and AI Agents
+**Note: these will be set up automatically upon installation -- no additional steps required**

 #### 1) Standard Image Processing
 - NIfTI: Convert any dicom folder to NIfTI format.
 Upload your dicom folder as a zip file and ask VoxelInsight to convert it to NIfTI.